Farad078/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **11. Don't just count your directories, make your directories count** *A script that counts the number of directories and sub-directories in the current directory.*

+**12. What's new**
+*A script that displays the 10 newest files in the current directory*

+**13. Being unique is better than being perfect**
+*A script that takes in list of words as input and prints only words that appear once.*